Antarvedi: Description

 Antarvedi, in terms of geographical surface area, covers about 4 square miles (6.4 km).
-The village contains the widely revered Lord Sri Lakshminarasimha Swamy temple, located opposite Vasishta Godavari, and it is said that Antarvedi is "the second Varanasi by the grace of the Lord."
+The village contains the widely revered Lord Sri Lakshminarasimha Swamy temple, located opposite Vasishta Godavari.
 A launch pad allows visitors to land on the small island at the other side of the Godavari River - from this point, travel can then be undertaken to the convergence point of the river and the ocean.

 Geography

 Antarvedi is located at 16.3333°N 81.7333°E, and is close to being at sea level.

 According to Kopanathi Krishnamma Varma, layout of the temple complex has great significance with the geometry of the delta itself and more to be studied in terms of current and force of the confluence at the location.